 Pu-erh Bärbucha Kombucha

 A class of its own as far as flavor and complexity goes, but still subtle and not overpowering.
-That's how I would describe this outstanding Kombucha made with Sheng Pu-erh tea.
+That's how I would describe this outstanding Kombucha made with this particular Sheng Pu-erh tea.

 But let's start from the beginning.